CleverCloud/doc.clever-cloud.com/runtimes/nodejs/nodejs.md

 Clever Cloud allows you to deploy any Node.js application.
 This page will explain you how to set up your application to run it on our service.

-You do not need to change a lot in your application, the *requierments* will help you to configure your apps with some mandatory files to add, and properties to setup.
+You do not need to change a lot in your application, the *requirements* will help you to configure your apps with some mandatory files to add, and properties to setup.

 ## Overview